Anything, Anything (I'll Give You): Reception and legacy

 "Anything, Anything" remains one of the band's most popular songs.
 Easdale reflected on this, "I love that people I have never met know the song.
 I love hearing strangers perform cover versions.
 I love that it is still getting played on the radio, on the internet and elsewhere.
 I love that I still get to sing it and that people still come to hear us play it in concert.
 I love that 30 plus years later, outlets like NOISEY are asking me questions about it.
 I have written many, many songs, but it is the only one that has really had a life of its own."

 The song remains a live favorite for the band; according to Easdale, "It's a fun song to play, the crowd more often than not sings along, the best is when the audience is singing louder than me.
 'Anything, Anything' is the only song that has consistently been performed at nearly all Dramarama live shows since 1985."

 The single was featured on the A Nightmare on Elm Street 4: The Dream Master soundtrack.
-A short clip of it was also featured in an episode of Entourage.
+It was played during a party scene on an episode during the first season of Felicity and a short clip of it was also featured in an episode of Entourage.
 Since 2009 the song has been the name and title of Rich Russo's free form radio show Anything Anything with Rich Russo where the song opens the show each week.
 The song also features in the 2014 film Two Night Stand, as well as the 2003 film 11:14.

 American talk show host Ellen DeGeneres has said it is her favorite song.
 For DeGeneres' 50th birthday, Ellen DeGeneres Show DJ Stryker surprised her by bringing Dramarama to the show to perform the song live.